The Dos and Don’ts of Decorating Built-In Shelves

 Do – Start from Scratch

 The first step, take everything off your shelves.
-Both of us always start decorating built-ins by clearing them off completely… every single time!
+Both of us always start decorating built-in bookcases by clearing them off completely… every single time!
 As much as it may seem daunting to start from nothing, it’s helpful for us to take everything off and slowly tackle this job (even if we are just re-working them for a new season).

 Also, it’s nice to get these items off the shelf because we find that when we keep items on the shelf from the start, we get tunnel vision.
 We automatically think this accessory needs to be paired with that accessory and often times that results in us missing other pairings that work better together.